-Slow Mental Decline in the Elderly with Tai Chi
+Improve Brain Size and Function in Healthy Elderly with Tai Chi

 By John M. de Castro, Ph.D.

-So, slow mental decline in the elderly with Tai Chi.
+So, improve brain size and function in healthy elderly with Tai Chi.

 CMCS – Center for Mindfulness and Contemplative Studies